elsa-workflows/elsa-documentation/src/pages/index.md

 ---

-## Quick start
+## Installation

 Elsa can be used in different settings.
-The most common one is having a dashboard app hosting the designer and a server app hosting the workflow engine, but you can also serve both from the same app.
+The most common one is having a server app hosting the workflow engine to which a dashboard app connects.
+It's also common to serve both the engine as well as the dashboard from the same app.

-Other settings include basic workflow execution from a console app, a worker service, or front-end apps like WinForms, WPF, UWP and Xamarin.
+Other paradigms include basic workflow execution from a console app, a worker service, or front-end apps like WinForms, WPF, UWP and Xamarin.

 For the quick start, we will setup two ASP.NET applications, one representing the workflow server that exposes API endpoints and the other on representing the dashboard that consumes the API endpoints.
 We will also look at securing access to the API and dashboard by using [OpenIddict](https://github.com/openiddict/openiddict-core).